22 Must-Know French Collocations for Everyday Use (Plus Awesome Collocation Dictionaries)

 Remember that when à and les are right next to each other, they become aux.

-- Se mettre à (to begin): This is a phrase I have always liked.
+This is a phrase I’ve always liked.
 A literal translation would be “to put oneself to,” communicating the idea of giving all your effort to a certain task.

 Ils se mettent à apprendre l’anglais.
 (They are beginning to learn English.)